Hugget History, Family Crest & Coats of Arms

 Early Origins of the Hugget family

 The surname Hugget was first found in Yorkshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Hugget family

-Another 206 words (15 lines of text) covering the year 1150 is included under the topic Early Hugget History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hugget research.
+Another 90 words (6 lines of text) covering the year 1150 is included under the topic Early Hugget History in all our PDF Extended History products and printed products wherever possible.

 Hugget Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hugget include Huggett, Huggetts, Hugget and others.